 29. What other NFB services can benefit me, a blind student?

 30. How can I learn more about the NFB?

 You are eligible to apply if you meet all of the following five requirements:

 - You are legally blind in both eyes (see questions 12 and 13).

 - You are a resident of the fifty states, the District of Columbia, or Puerto Rico (see questions 14 and 15).

 You do not need to be an NFB member to win.
-Some of our finalists, including some who have won the $12,000 Kenneth Jernigan Scholarship, had never heard of the National Federation of the Blind before they discovered the NFB's scholarship program.
+Many of our previous finalists had never heard of the National Federation of the Blind before they discovered the NFB's scholarship program.

 All thirty scholarships are awarded based on academic excellence, community service, and leadership.
 It is not necessary to demonstrate financial need, and financial status is not considered when the scholarship committee makes its decisions.